dselvara/mfp-apic/README.md

 ### Usage

 1. Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the available `ResourceAdapter` and `UserLogin` adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).

     The UserAuthentication Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.

 2. Open MFPOAuthLoginApplication in Android Studio.

 	a.
 Change the following in the ProtectedActivity.java code

       	     apicPathUri = new
                    URI("https://<gateway-host-name>/<orgname>/<catalogname>/invokebackend/getdetails");

 	For the API Connect endpoint path (apicPathUri) supply the full URL, constructed as follows: https://{GatewayHostName}/{organizationName}/{catalogName}/invokebackend/getdetails

 	b.
 Replace this:

-request.addHeader("X-IBM-Client-Id","APIC_CLIENT_ID");
+	request.addHeader("X-IBM-Client-Id","APIC_CLIENTID");

 	with the actual client Id obtained from the APIC dev portal after registering application.
 Please refer https://www.ibm.com/support/knowledgecenter/en/SSFS6T/com.ibm.apic.devportal.doc/task_cmsportal_registerapps.html for more information on how to register applications in APIC dev portal.